๐Ÿ“š More on this topic: Run Your First Local LLM ยท CPU-Only LLMs ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 The practical advice:

-4. Need coding or math? phi3.5 (3.8B) is the strongest small model for technical tasks.
+5. Need coding or math? phi3.5 (3.8B) is still the strongest small model for technical tasks.

-5. When you outgrow 3B โ€” and you’ll know when the answers aren’t good enough โ€” a 7B model on 8GB of VRAM is the next step.
+6. When you outgrow 3B โ€” and you’ll know when the answers aren’t good enough โ€” Qwen 3.5 9B on 8GB VRAM is the next step.

 Your laptop is more capable than you think.
 Try it.